JakeSteam/blog-programming/_posts/2017-01-12-android-asynchronous-orm-database-install.md

 Two parameters are passed to `setProgress()`, the name of the current item, and the percentage of progress made.
 The percentage progress is fixed in this implementation based on usual installation times.

-`setProgress()` updates the progress bar’s value, and passes the current item text onto `publishProgress()`.
-Somewhat confusingly, calling `publishProgress` triggers `onProgressUpdate`, which updates the progress text’s value.
+`setProgress()` updates the progress bar's value, and passes the current item text onto `publishProgress()`.
+Somewhat confusingly, calling `publishProgress` triggers `onProgressUpdate`, which updates the progress text's value.
 Note that multiple strings could very easily be passed.

 ```
 private void setProgress(String currentTask, int percentage) {